cloudxabide/perplexity-cli-cxa/README.md

 -l to list available models
 create separate variables for the different parts of the API results and then print each part with a header.
 ```

--- Note:  the script opted to accept a '-q' for the prompt 'q'uery.
+-- Note:  the genAI created script opted to accept a '-q' for the prompt query. (which I am cool with)

 To use this script:
 1. Save it as `perplexity_cli.py` and make it executable with `chmod +x perplexity_cli.py`.